GoobyCorp/FOSE/README.md

 This is an editor for Fallout Shelter on PC (Steam, Bethesda, and Windows Store), Android, iOS, and Nintendo Switch.

-To modify your save on the Nintendo Switch use [Checkpoint](https://github.com/BernardoGiordano/Checkpoint) save manager.
+To modify your save on the Nintendo Switch use the [Checkpoint](https://github.com/BernardoGiordano/Checkpoint) save manager.

 #### This script verifies the encryption/decryption key/IV, I will not be sharing it!